Welcome to Homer Soil & Water

-Sign up for our Ag UPdates monthly e-newsletter for upcoming events, trainings and other timely resources.
+Sign up for our Ag UPdates monthly e-newsletter for upcoming events, trainings and other timely resources for anything and everything Agriculture.
 It's free and easy.
-Check out our latest Ag UPdates newsletter here
+Check out our latest Ag UPdates newsletter here.

 Click HERE to sign up.